Quick Summary of the Real Cost of Leaf Guards

 This is probably what you’re used to envisioning when you think about adding leaf guards to a gutter system.
 Leaf guards may be incorporated during your initial gutter installation.
 Or you may add them later to enhance the functioning of an existing system.

 The name is pretty self-explanatory.
 Leaf guards essentially work to keep leaves and debris from clogging up your gutters.
 This allows the water to flow more freely from your roof into your gutters and through the system to your drainage area.
-Without leaf guards, you may have to frequently manually clear your gutters of leaves and other debris.
+Without leaf guards, you may have to frequently manually clear your gutters of leaves and other larger debris.
 Installing leaf guards will decrease the amount of cleaning your gutters require and leave you more time for other fun activities.

 Leaf guards are usually more affordable than a comprehensive seamless gutter installation.
 Leaf guards range in price, typically from $1.20 to $10 per foot.
 Like seamless gutters, the price of leaf guards depends on the material.
 Plastic and vinyl are the least expensive options.
 Metal can be more of an investment upfront, but metal guards also last longer than other materials.